Established in 2004

 In our opinion, the reason is the human handling of geese taking place every year.

-By picking the bird up, putting a band on it's leg or a neck sleeve, then releasing them, geese will now develop a "no fear" towards humans.
+By picking up the bird, putting a band on its leg or a neck sleeve, then releasing them, geese will now develop a "no fear" towards humans.

-Unfortunately, this is being done to hundreds of thousands of geese across the country every year during the molting season (June - August).
+Unfortunately, this is being done to thousands of geese across the country every year during the molting season (June - August).

-Other practices by the USDA and Fish & Wildlife Services is the capture of geese, transporting them to a location outside a city, then releasing them some where.
+Other practices used, is capturing geese (molting season), transporting them to a location outside a city, and then releasing them.

-The Government with these useless practices and the allowing of feeding, by their so call "expert wildlife biologist" are turning geese into "white ducks" and is creating this huge problem.
+Allowing feeding in public parks, these "expert wildlife biologist" are turning geese into "white ducks" and creating this huge problem.

-In different locations we use different sound frequency to condition geese and this makes the birds easy to track.
+In different locations we can use different sound frequency to condition geese, this makes the birds easy to track and keeps the humane fear in the birds

-We always condition geese with sound and visual which makes our method more effective and low cost.
+we always condition geese with sound and visual which makes our method more effective, humane and low cost.

 Lakes and Beaches Closed Due to Bird Droppings (Bacteria):